-Some vaccines have different recommendations for Aboriginal and Torres Strait Islander people as they are at higher risk of some vaccine preventable diseases.
+There are additional recommendations for Aboriginal and Torres Strait Islander people for some vaccines due to a higher risk of some vaccine preventable diseases.

 For more information on additional vaccines, see the Childhood Immunisation Program: Frequently asked questions.

-In addition to the vaccines recommended on the adolescent and adult schedule (PDF 72KB), Aboriginal adolescents and adults are recommended to receive the following:
+In addition to the vaccines recommended on the School Immunisation Program, Aboriginal adolescents and adults are recommended to receive the following:

 As per the National Immunisation Program Schedule, Aboriginal adults are recommended to receive the following vaccines: